jmakho01/midterm-study-guide-301/README.md

 - The values of a HashMap
 - The keys of a HashMap

-Find the difference between the how many odd and even numbers there are in:
+Find the difference between how many odd and even numbers there are in:
 - An array
 - An ArrayList
 - A HashSet